zachbrehm/mccall_lab/content/authors/zachary_brehm/_index.md

 ---
 # Display name
-name: David Burton
+name: Zachary Brehm

 # Username (this should match the folder name)
 authors:
-- burton
+- brehm

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD Student
+role: Statistics PhD Student

 # Organizations/Affiliations
 organizations: